-Interim Guidance for Skilled Nursing Facilities During COVID-19
+Interim Guidance for Skilled Nursing Facilities During COVID-19 a.
+Terms

-The Pennsylvania Department of Health (Department) is providing the below guidance as a replacement to the guidance issued on September 3, 2020, to all Skilled Nursing Facilities (SNF).
-This replaces the previous guidance in its entirety and brings the Department's guidance in alignment with the Centers for Medicare and Medicaid Services (CMS) Memorandums.
-The three-step process for lifting restrictions is no longer required, and facilities are no longer required to have implementation plans for lifting said restrictions.
+The Pennsylvania Department of Health (Department) is providing the below guidance as an update to the guidance issued on October 13, 2020, to all Skilled Nursing Facilities (SNF).
 Facilities should continue to follow all relevant CMS guidance available now and in the future.
 If there is a conflict between Department and CMS guidance, follow the CMS guidance.